-Other government grants consists of Early Years Single Funding Formula (EYSFF) income, Special Educational Needs (SEN) income, Local Authority grants, Pupil Premium looked after children, Designated Special Provision (DSP) income and other small grants.
-The closing balance relates to the Local Authority income of £300 for expenditure planned in the 2023-24 financial year.
+Other government grants consists of Early Years Single Funding Formula (EYSFF) income, Local Authority grants, Designated Special Provision (DSP) income and other small grants.
+The closing balance relates to the Local Authority income of £300.

-Other funding consists of various grants including, clothing support income, apprenticeship income, grants for books and training, The Duke of Edinburgh award scheme funding, maths hub funding, teach first CPD income, Homes of Ukraine grants and apprenticeship levy notional top up income.
-The closing balance relates to Kibworth Foundation Trust income of £1,525, ScienceHub and Spoke unspent funding of £15,906 and Homes of Ukraine funding of £2,986.
+Other funding consists of various grants including notional rent income, Active Partnerships grants and other small income amounts.
+The closing balance relates to Kibworth Foundation Trust income of £1,525 and ScienceHub and Spoke unspent funding of £15,906.

-Teaching School relates to income from National College for Teaching and Leadership (NCTL) which includes the Teaching School Core Grant and various other project income.
-The closing balance relates to Special Leaders of Education online community fund £5,000 and SSIF grant of £12,671.
+Teaching School closing balance relates to Special Leaders of Education online community fund £5,000 and SSIF grant of £12,671.